 - Good Works are only such as God hath commanded in his Holy Word, 1 and not such as without the warrant thereof are devised by men out of blind zeal, or upon any pretence of good intentions.
 2

 - Micah 6:8; Rom.
 12:2; Heb.
 13:21; Col. 2:3; 2 Tim.
 3:16-17

 - Matt.
 15:9 with Isa.
 29:13; 1 Peter 1:18; Rom.
 10:2; John 16:2; 1 Sam.
 15:21-23; 1 Cor.
 7:23; Gal.
 5:1; Col. 2:8, 16-23

 Good Works are those which God hath commanded in His Holy Word and those derived from it by necessary and good consequence.
 Those are no Good Works which have no warrant from the Word and devised by men out of blind zeal, or upon any pretence of good intentions (Matt.
 15:9; 1 Peter 1:18; Rom.
 10:2).
 God is to be worshiped and obeyed in the way that He has commanded and prescribed in His Word.

 The Criteria For Good Works

-We don't simply invent for ourselves what Good Works are and declare that they are good, but rather it is God who lays down the criteria for Good Works in Holy Writ.
+We don’t simply invent for ourselves what Good Works are and declare that they are good, but rather it is God Who lays down the criteria for Good Works in Holy Writ.
 This does not mean that if a particular action is not mentioned in the Bible that it is therefore bad, but we look at the particular deed in light of all Scripture.
-We don't demand an explicit text for everything.
+We don’t demand an explicit text for everything.
 For example, helping an old lady cross the street is a good deed, but it is not mentioned in the Bible.
 Does that mean that it is therefore bad if it is not mentioned?
 No, not really.
-Because we know from the Bible that we should love our neighbor, and help an old lady cross the street is such an expression of love and respect.
+Because we know from the Bible that we should love our neighbor, and helping an old lady cross the street is such an expression of love and respect.

 Commanded By God